jpradocueva/requirements/draft/templates/EEP0012-Use_Case_Proposal_Template.md

 A list of the types of users who can engage in the activities described in the use case.
 Actor names should not correspond to job titles.
 TO BE DELETED.
 ```
-List the actors here ...
+List all the actors here ...

 # Preconditions
 ```